 - In the study of law, mens rea is defined as the intention or knowledge of wrongdoing that constitutes part of a crime.
 An attacker’s mens rea cannot be fully scoped by an automated tool.
 A tool can scope a certain known part of the assessment.
 But in the real world, exploits can be done by a gullible legitimate employee who accidentally clicks on a link that triggers the malware or a connivance/inside job to bypass stringent security measures.
 Scenarios mentioned can only be done by real people, not tools.

-- Attacker’s out of the box perspective or the attack’s art (creativity)
+- An attacker’s out of the box perspective or the attack’s art (creativity)

 - The tool is limited by the signatures or known behaviors in its knowledge-based.
 Hackers/attackers are creative.
 For example, they will try to scan fast but not too fast so it can evade IDS tools.
 They will attempt to password guess but not reach the threshold and wait for a reset period before attempting to crack passwords again.
 The criminal mind is colorful and options are plentiful.
-Tools may have the automating capabilities but limited on its applicability in actual testing.
+Tools may have automating capabilities but limited to their applicability in actual testing.

 - Timing and repetition attacks